SapphireSuite/Sapphire/README.md

 # Sapphire Engine

+/!\ This repository is being migrated at  [SapphireSuite/Engine](https://github.com/SapphireSuite/Engine)

 Sapphire is a public source game engine.

 All rights of any files from this repository are reserved by members of the GitHub Sapphire development team.